swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 /// global, and can emit diagnostics using the `diagnosticsEmitter` global.

+/// The target build context provides information about the target to which
-/// Provides information about the target being built, as well as contextual
+/// the plugin is being applied, as well as contextual information such as
-/// information such as the paths of the directories to which commands should
+/// the paths of the directories to which commands should be configured to
-/// be configured to write their outputs.
-This information should be used when
+/// write their outputs.
+This information should be used when generating the
-/// generating the commands to be run during the build. let targetBuildContext: TargetBuildContext
+/// commands to be run during the build. let targetBuildContext: TargetBuildContext

+/// The command constructor lets the plugin create commands that will run
-/// Constructs commands to run during the build, including full command lines.
+/// during the build, including their full command lines.
+All paths should
-/// All paths should be based on the ones passed to the plugin in the target
+/// be based on the ones passed to the plugin in the target build context. let commandConstructor: BuildCommandConstructor
-/// build context.
-let commandConstructor: BuildCommandConstructor

-/// Emits errors, warnings, and remarks to be shown as a result of running the
+/// The diagnostics emitter lets the plugin emit errors, warnings, and remarks
+/// for issues discovered by the plugin.
+Note that diagnostics from the plugin
+/// itself are relatively rare, and relate such things as missing tools or to
+/// problems constructing the build command.
+Diagnostics from the build tools
+/// themselves are processed in the same way as any other output from a build
-/// plugin.
+/// tool.
 let diagnosticsEmitter: DiagnosticsEmitter